200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-GoGoWizardRumble.md

 Face your opponent with both your fists clenched opposite each other.

-Count ìone, two, threeî then cast a SPELL with each hands:
+Count ‚Äúone, two, three‚Äù then cast a SPELL with each hands:

 DEFLECT MAGIC blocks a spell.
 The same spells cancel each other out (except FIREBALL VS FIREBALL see below).